Isabella of France: Literature and theatre

 Queen Isabella appeared with a major role in Christopher Marlowe's play Edward II (c.
 1592) and thereafter has been frequently used as a character in plays, books and films, often portrayed as beautiful but manipulative or wicked.
 Thomas Gray, the 18th-century poet, combined Marlowe's depiction of Isabella with William Shakespeare's description of Margaret of Anjou (the wife of Henry VI) as the "She-Wolf of France", to produce the anti-French poem The Bard (1757), in which Isabella rips apart the bowels of Edward II with her "unrelenting fangs".
 The "She-Wolf" epithet stuck, and Bertolt Brecht re-used it in The Life of Edward II of England (1923).
+Isabella's most significant post-war era fictional depiction is in Maurice Druon's novel series, Les Rois Maudits (The Accursed Kings in English).
+She is the protagonist of the fifth book The She-Wolf which chronicles her deposition of her husband.
+These novels have been adapted for French television in both 1972 and 2005 and will be adapted as a film franchise starting in 2027.

 Film

 In Derek Jarman's film Edward II (1991), based on Marlowe's play, Isabella is portrayed (by actress Tilda Swinton) as a "femme fatale" whose thwarted love for Edward causes her to turn against him and steal his throne.
 In contrast to the negative depictions, Mel Gibson's film Braveheart (1995) portrays Isabella (played by the French actress Sophie Marceau) more sympathetically.
 In the film, an adult Isabella is fictionally depicted as having a romantic affair with the Scottish hero William Wallace.
 This version of the character takes significant artistic license from her real life counterpart.
 Additionally, Wallace is incorrectly suggested to be the father of her son, Edward III, despite Wallace's death being many years before Edward's birth.